NVIDIA/nvbmc-docs/security/spdm-solution.md

 Points a log file for output debug messages.
 By default standard output is used.
 - **--service** (-s) [start|stop]
-With *start* value runs the SPDM deamon as a service.
-After that the command will be finished, SPDM deamon should be started in a spearate thread.
+With *start* value runs the SPDM daemon as a service.
+After that the command will be finished, SPDM daemon should be started in a separate thread.
-With *stop* value stops the SPDM deamon thread.
+With *stop* value stops the SPDM daemon thread.
 - **--authenticate** (-a) [RoT device ID]
 Authenticate RoT device ID and display result.
-It should be used without --service param and the SPDM deamon should be already started.
+It should be used without --service param and the SPDM daemon should be already started.
 - **--measurements** (-m) [RoT device ID]
 Get measurements from a RoT device ID and display result.
-It should be used without --service param and the SPDM deamon should be already started.
+It should be used without --service param and the SPDM daemon should be already started.
 - **--certificates** (-c) [RoT device ID]
 Get certificates from a RoT device ID and display result.
-It should be used without --service param and the SPDM deamon should be already started.
+It should be used without --service param and the SPDM daemon should be already started.

-#### Configuration file for spdmcppd
+#### Configuration file for spdmd
 In a case of providing the same settings through a parameter or a configuration file, the first one will be used.

 Configuration file is a standard human readable text file for providing configuration options.